Behemyth/Household/README.md

 - Install the OSs with the instruction described in [Machine Setup](#machine-setup)

-- Create DMZ to `mini-behemyth` from router
+- Create DMZ to `mini-behemyth` from router.
+In essence, forwarding all ports.

 - Add Static Route from router
     - Destination: `10.42.0.1`